DPS Rankings / Tier List for Phase 5 of TBC Classic

 B-Tier Classes and Specializations

-These are the mediocre DPS specializations for the beginning of TBC.
+These are the mediocre DPS specializations for the end of TBC.
 They are not particularly desirable, but they are not undesirable either.
 You may or may not see them in raids, but having one of these as a main who specializes in it would not be out of place.

 Elemental Shaman are the best caster support class in TBC Classic and also have good ranged DPS on their own, which starts off strong due to the abundance of Spell Hit and Critical Strike they can get from talents alone.
 They are a source of Bloodlust/Heroism and provide the unique Totem of Wrath, which can be combined with Wrath of Air Totem for a massive spell damage buff for the Shaman's group.
 Elemental Shamans are the ultimate caster support, making them highly sought after for TBC Classic's raids.